 *Sizing: many reviewers recommend sizing down, as Bogs tend to run a tad large.

 We used these EMU Brumby boots with my oldest last year, and he LOVED them… and so did we!
-The prints are super fun (and even glow in the dark… so of course my kid approved and proudly showed them to all his friends).
-They’re very easy for him to slide on, which is great for the morning hustle.
+They have some fun prints and are very easy for kiddos to slide on, which is great for the morning hustle.
 Plus, they are made of waterproof suede and have an Australian Merino Wool lining.
 Your little one will stay toasty all season long, there’s no doubt about it.
 It is pretty expensive, but we sized up so they actually still fit this year.
 Hooray!

 That’s all, folks!
 Hope you found some great snow boots for your little lady 👧⛄️.